 I cooked up 4 yellow squash for this batch.

 Here’s what I did.

 Wash squash and cut off ends.
 Do not pat dry.
 Slice squash and dredge in cornmeal.
-Place on a cookie sheet that has been sprayed with cooking spray.
+Place on a cookie sheet that has been sprayed with cooking spray or on parchment paper.

 Sprinkle squash liberally with salt and pepper.

 Sprinkle with parmesan cheese or 6-cheese Italian blend: mozzarella, parmesan, asiago, romano, provolone and fontina.
 Both options make this a mouthwatering vegetable.

 Bake at 350 for about 30 minutes until slightly browned and squash is cooked through.